-Diagnosed PMDD is most commonly treated with SSRIs (Selective Serotonin Reuptake Inhibitors) which are a type of anti-depressant that has been found to be very effective in managing PMDD- but PMDD patients only need to take the medication for a few days before menstruation (up to a maximum of two weeks) .
+Diagnosed PMDD is most commonly treated with SSRIs (Selective Serotonin Reuptake Inhibitors) which are a type of anti-depressant that have been found to be very effective in managing PMDD- but PMDD patients may only need to take the medication for a few days before menstruation .

-Or, your doctor may prefer to prescribe a hormonal medication or device (usually the contraceptive pill, patch, or implant) to prevent symptoms by stopping ovulation from happening in the first place .
+Or, your doctor may prefer to prescribe a hormonal medication or device (usually the contraceptive pill, patch, or implant) to alleviate or prevent symptoms by stopping the menstrual cycle completely .

 Non-medication approaches to managing PMDD:

-Try a hormone-balancing diet– As outlined in this blog, a vegetable-based ‘anti-inflammatory’ diet can significantly improve all hormone-related symptoms.
+Try an anti-inflammatory diet– As outlined in this blog, a healthy diet can significantly improve all cyclical symptoms.